 However, at its core, you can say that you are performing continuous penetration testing if your organization is constantly aware of the security status of your application, service, or network system.

-When we say “Continuous Penetration Test” we refer to a thorough security assessment with the goal of discovering security flaws in your application, service, or network conducted by an offensive certified security professional (OSCP).
+When we say “Continuous Penetration Test” we refer to a thorough security assessment to discover security flaws in your application, service, or network conducted by an offensive certified security professional (OSCP).

 What Continuous Penetration Testing Isn’t